 The international advisory board provides advice to the foundation to help shape its strategy, form partnerships and define programmes.

-Martha Many Grey Horses
+Martha Many Grey Horses, Canada

-Carol Anne Spreen is Professor of International Education Steinhardt School of Education, New York University, U.S.A.
+Carol Anne is Professor of Education at New York University.
 Her research centers on political and socio-cultural studies of educational change, particularly the influences of globalization on teaching and learning.
 Internationally, she has worked with many educational development and planning organizations, and assisted numerous schools,